 Standard No. 15.
-CPE program sponsors must ensure that instructional methods employed are appropriate for the learning activities.
+CPE program sponsors must ensure that instructional strategies employed are appropriate for the learning activities.

 S15-01.
-Assess instructional method in context of program presentation.
-CPE program sponsors must assess the instructional methods employed for the learning activities to determine if the delivery is appropriate and effective.
+Assess instructional strategy in context of program presentation.
+CPE program sponsors must assess the instructional strategies employed for the learning activities to determine whether the delivery is appropriate and effective.

 S15-02.
 Facilities and technology appropriateness.
-Learning activities must be presented in a manner consistent with the descriptive and technical program materials provided.
-Integral aspects in the learning environment that should be carefully monitored include the number of participants and the facilities and technologies employed in the delivery of the learning activity.
+Learning activities must be presented in a manner consistent with the program materials provided.
+Integral aspects of the learning environment that should be carefully monitored include the number of participants and the facilities and technologies employed in the delivery of the learning activity.